VAlgoLang/valgolang.github.io/source/python_library.rst

 The Subtitle Block displays the list of most recently updated variables and their values at the top left of your screen (by default).

-The positioning and whether the Varaible Block should be rendered are controlled by the Stlysheet.
-Please refer to the :doc:`Customising Your Animation <customisation>` section for a more detailed description of how the Stylesheet works.
+The Subtitle Block holds subtitles generated by the subtitle annotations and the positioning of the Subtitle Block is controlled by the Stlysheet.
+Please refer to the :ref:`Subtitles <subtitlesannotation>` and :doc:`Customising Your Animation <customisation>` sections for a more detailed description of how the subtitle annotations and Stylesheet works.

 Constructor
 ^^^^^^^^^^^